godmode99/test_gptapi_trade/docs/dashboard.md

-# Visualizing Supabase data in Grafana and Retool
+# Visualizing Neon data in Grafana and Retool

-This guide shows how to connect your Supabase PostgreSQL database to either Grafana or Retool in order to build dashboards for your trading records.
+This guide shows how to connect your Neon PostgreSQL database to either Grafana or Retool in order to build dashboards for your trading records.

 ## Connecting Grafana

 1. Open Grafana and go to **Configuration → Data sources**.
 2. Click **Add data source** and choose **PostgreSQL**.
-3. Fill in the connection details from your Supabase project:
+3. Fill in the connection details from your Neon project:
-   - **Host**: `db.<project-ref>.supabase.co`
+   - **Host**: `<neon-host>.neon.tech`
-   - **Database**: `postgres`
+   - **Database**: name of your database
-   - **User**: `postgres`
+   - **User**: your Neon user
-   - **Password**: your database password
+   - **Password**: your Neon password
    - **SSL mode**: `require`
 4. Save the data source.
-Grafana can now query your Supabase tables.
+Grafana can now query your Neon tables.

 ## Connecting Retool

 1. In Retool, navigate to **Resources** and create a new **PostgreSQL** resource.
 2. Enter the same connection parameters as above.
-You can copy the full connection string from the Supabase dashboard under **Settings → Database**.
+You can copy the full connection string from the Neon dashboard.
 3. Test the connection and save.
-Retool queries will now run against Supabase.
+Retool queries will now run against Neon.

 ## Example queries